xtdb/xtdb/doc/adr/0010-arrow-implementation.md

 with acceptable performance and reasonable amount of work, and how we should really want this to ideally work.

+One can see a spectrum of approaches when it comes to expressions:

+1. Always use the Java representation as per `core2.types.nested`, this makes dealing with nested data easy.
+Writing functions also become easier as one can assume that things are valid Java types, like Duration or String.
+Literals are just their Java instances.
+2. Like the above, but ensure that one removes all reflection and remove boxes with primitive types.
+3. Like the above, but also ensure varbinary and varchar avoid needless copies.
+4. Like the above, but also ensure all fixed width values use their primitive counter parts, that is, a Duration is a long etc. (This is kind of where we are today.)
+Gets complicated when there are many types.
+5. Like the above, but also introduce "lazy" access to nested Lists and Maps.
+6. Stay as close to Arrow as possible, and only use primitives locals for literals as a optimisation.
+Never turn anything into a Java object.

+Currently the expression system use a set of Java types (Date, String etc.) during the compilation, this breaks down when we want to use the full Arrow type system, a more natural approach is to use Arrow's own types in the multi-methods.
+This is orthogonal to the actual representation inside the expressions.

 ## Decision

 We will remove the current implementation in `core2.types` and also